If you've been recently then we'd love to hear from you.

 There is a 25 metre long swimming pool.
 It has a baby pool built into one corner.
 The water temperature has been raised since the last season 2015 by the owner.
 It is still a little bit brisk for adults, but the kids love it.

-In the winter sliding doors close off the pool, and in the summer these corrugated plastic doors are all opened up to allow the warmer air in.
+In the colder weather sliding doors close off the pool, and in the summer these corrugated plastic doors are all opened up to allow the warmer air in.
 There is a grassy area to one side, and on the bar-side paving where people can lounge on sunbeds.
+Note that the heated pool does not open until the middle / end of May.

 There is a tunnel from beside the side of the pool complex under the restaurant so you can get from the Sauna/Turkish Bath/Jaccuzi areas & the main apartment block to the pool without going outside.